joedoyler/djangoProject_ReadMe/README.md

 ### As a general user I want to navigate the website without fear of being confused

 The layout of the website was made specifically so there are a minimal amount of clicks to navigate with a minimal amount of buttons to click to progress through a given task.

+This is also complimented by the idea of having all of the navigation buttons on the 1 lines when looking through the desktop top view.
+To further ease the process of going through the website a search feature is available so customers who find an item they like and return to the website at a later stage can simply look it up on the search bar.

 # Validators